 Almond milk – look for unsweetened, a great all round dairy-free milk.
 Gluten-free.

 Oat milk – this is a really nice substitute for cow’s or goat’s milk.
-It is usually not gluten-free.
+It is not gluten-free.
 Nice in tea, Rooibosch tea, coffee but it’s is not great for making sauces with as it tends to separate when you boil it (for sauces use unsweetened soya milk).

 Hemp milk – another dairy-free option.
 Again, look for unsweetened.

-Koko coconut milk – nice, mildly coconutty flavour, great in coffee, smoothies, cereals.
+Unsweetened coconut milk – nice, mildly coconutty flavour, great in coffee, smoothies, cereals.
 Naturally gluten-free.
-This is a milk substitute and is not suitable (its too thin) for my recipes for curries and sauces that call for tinned coconut milk.
+This is a milk substitute and is too thin for use in curries and sauces that call for tinned coconut milk.

 Organic non-gmo soya milk (unsweetened): this is OK to use now and again and to make sauces like bechamel.
-However the research suggests that unfermented soya products are not really good for us whereas fermented soya (tofu, miso, tempeh) have proven benefits.
-Naturally gluten-free.
+However the research suggests that unfermented soya products are not really good for us but evidence backs up fermented soya (tofu, miso, tempeh) as highly beneficial.